U.S. Department of State Seal

 Mongolian civil documents are unavailable to non-Mongolians and to Mongolians abroad who are not in possession of valid, unexpired Mongolian travel documents.

 Mongolian citizens legally outside Mongolia, i.e., those who bear valid, unexpired Mongolian travel documents, often bear a birth certificate endorsed by a Mongolian diplomatic or consular mission.
-Since the applicant supplies the information on the certificate, such documentation is of questionable value.
+The information on this document is supplied by the applicant and endorsed but not verified by the diplomatic or consular mission.

 Birth Certificates